What are the fundamentals behind rotary mechanical seals?

 Lubrication

 As mentioned earlier, the fluid film between the sealing faces acts as a lubricant.
-However, in some cases, require additional lubrication.
-The use of lubricating oils or greases, which to the seal components during assembly or through an external lubrication system.
-The type of lubricant use depends on factors such as the operating temperature, pressure, and the nature of the fluid being seal.
-For example, in high-temperature applications, synthetic lubricants with high-temperature resistance properties may be prefer.
+However, in some cases, it requires additional lubrication.
+The use of lubricating oils or greases, which are applied to the seal components during assembly or through an external lubrication system.
+The type of lubricant used depends on factors such as the operating temperature, pressure, and the nature of the fluid being sealed.
+For example, in high-temperature applications, synthetic lubricants with high-temperature resistance properties may be preferred.

 Cooling